YescoSoftware/media-capture-mp4/README.md

 ---
 title: Media Capture With MP4 Video Capture for Android / iOS
 description: Capture audio, video, and images.
+Modified for use with Alpha Anywhere
 ---

 <!--